M66B/FairEmail/FAQ.md

 but this would require email providers to send FCM messages or a central server where all messages are collected sending FCM messages.
 The first is not going to happen and the last would have significant privacy implications.

-If you came here by clicking on the notification, you should know that the next click will open the unified inbox instead.
+If you came here by clicking on the notification, you should know that the next click will open the unified inbox.

 <br />